Trinity Church (Manhattan): Music and arts

 Trinity Church has a rich music program.
+Edward Morris Bowman was organist at the church in 1866-1867.
 Concerts at One has been providing live professional classical and contemporary music for the Wall Street community since 1969, and the church has several organized choirs, featured Sunday mornings on WQXR 105.9 FM in New York City.
 Trinity presents world-class music programs both in New York City and around the world via high definition video streaming.

 The mainstay of Trinity's music program is The Choir of Trinity Wall Street, a professional ensemble that leads liturgical music at Trinity Church and St. Paul's Chapel, presents new-music concerts in New York City, produces recordings, and performs in international tours.
 The Choir is often joined by the Trinity Baroque Orchestra, Trinity's ensemble of period instrumentalists, and NOVUS NY, Trinity's contemporary music orchestra.

 Trinity is also home to a Youth Chorus, Youth Orchestra, Family Choir, Downtown Voices, change bell ringers, and a wide variety of arts programming through Congregational Arts.
 Visiting choirs from around the world perform at Trinity weekly.